About

 Who built it

 I'm Lindsey, founder of Ritual Runway.
-In my day job I'm a QA Manager and Business Process Owner for Veeva Quality Vault in Big Pharma.
+In my day job I work in quality systems for a regulated industry.
 Compliance and validation are the core of what I do: SOPs, release criteria, and systems that fail audits when the controls are vague.

 I don't write code.
-I built Ritual Runway over about 13 months without an engineering team, leaning on AI to do the work I couldn't.
+I built Ritual Runway over a year without an engineering team, leaning on AI to do the work I couldn't.
 It came together with Cursor, GitHub, v0, Claude, Supabase, Vercel, and Next.js, and I validated each piece the way I'd validate a system at work until it shipped.

 It started as a selfish project.
 I couldn't find a budget tool that fit how I actually live.
 I'm paid every two weeks, with a five-year-old and a full-time job.
 A tool I won't open is a tool that doesn't work, and if it isn't clean and clear I don't use it, no matter how good the math is.
 So I built something I'd actually want to look at.

 Two things make a biweekly paycheck harder than most apps assume.
 The math never fits a calendar month.
-Two months a year there's a third check, and rent/mortgage, car, and payday dates never line up.
-On top of that, not everything lands on schedule.
-Reimbursements like a dependent-care FSA hit my account on their own timeline, not my employer's.
-A single "monthly income" number can't see any of that.
+Two months a year there's a third check, and rent/mortgage, car, and payday dates never line up neatly.
+On top of that, not all money moves in sync with payday.
+A dependent-care FSA reimbursement, for instance, hits your account on its own schedule, not tied to your employer's deposit cycle.
+A single monthly total can't see any of that.

 Then my company started mass layoffs.
 That's when this stopped being a budgeting tool and became a safety question.
 If my income dropped, what would my finances actually look like?
 What do I need to set aside to feel secure?
 I wanted to model a 30% income drop before it happened instead of after, with a side-by-side "Next Chapter" view next to my real numbers.
 Stress-testing the system before it changes is just how quality work thinks.